 The Odd Couple: Altun-Ha and Jacques Pepin

-Unlike the Spanish forts dating from the sixteenth century or the British Colonial settlements, the ancient Mayan ruins at Altun-Ha in Belize, a country on the eastern coast of Latin America and bordered to the north by Mexico, date back thousands of years.
-Of course, the challenge for your trusty correspondent, someone desperately seeking Paris, will to unearth something that's très chic, something with a glint of French style.
+Unlike the Spanish forts dating from the 16th century or the British Colonial settlements, the ancient Mayan ruins at Altun-Ha in Belize, a country on the eastern coast of Latin America and bordered to the north by Mexico, date back thousands of years.
+Of course, the challenge for your trusty correspondent, someone desperately seeking Paris, will to unearth something that's très chic, something with a soupçon of French style.

-For starters, the morning comes up soft and gentle -- a boy and girl sky hovering above a tanzanite sea.
-Lounging on the terrace, I'm enjoying that first pot of coffee delivered at 6:45 AM by our butler.
+The morning came up soft and gentle—a boy 'n' girl sky above a tanzanite sea.
+Lounging on the terrace, I'm enjoying a pot of coffee delivered at 6:45 AM by our butler.
 I could get used to these sybaritic pleasures.
-But all too soon, it's time to grab the sunscreen, sunglasses and insect repellent and join the group going ashore for the day, going to Altun-Ha.
-The name Altun-Ha translates as Rock Stone Water, but it’s more instructive to think of it as 'Rockstone Pond,' as it was a natural cistern made of rocks and stones and fed by fresh water springs.
-Fresh water is what made the settlement such a vital trading port.
+All too soon, it's time to grab the sunscreen, sunglasses and insect repellent and join the group going ashore for the day to Altun-Ha.
+The name Altun-Ha translates as Rock Stone Water, but it’s more instructive to think of it as 'Rock-stone Pond,' as it was a natural cistern made of rocks and stones and fed by fresh water springs.
+It was the fresh water that made the settlement a vital and dynamic trading port.

-Had that not happened, all of Altun-Ha might have been remained undiscovered, thoroughly neglected, unknown to all who came after.
-What's intriguing about the Maya is their intelligence, their deep understanding of astronomy and mathematics.
+Had that not happened, Altun-Ha might have been remained undiscovered, thoroughly neglected, unknown to all who came after.
+What's intriguing about the Maya is their intelligence refeckted in their deep understandings of astronomy and mathematics.
 In fact, the Maya used a series of three different and highly sophisticated calendars that date to the 5th century BCE.
-To this day, many of the highland peoples spread throughout Guatemala, Honduras and the Yucatan peninsula still use these calendars.
+To this day, many of the highland peoples spread throughout Guatemala, Honduras and the Yucatan peninsula are said to use these calendars.
 Yet no matter how fascinating the site or interesting the history of the Maya, the day's not complete for someone searching for French style in the Yucatan.
 What to do?

-Within the restaurant all was luxe, calme, and volupté.We dined on some of the classics of French cuisine, starting with escargots in their shells, followed by a pumpkin soup a l'Anglaise served from a hollowed out pumpkin.
+Within the restaurant the ambiance was luxe, calme, et volupté.We dined on the classics of French cuisine, starting with escargots served in their shells, followed by a pumpkin soup a l'Anglaise served from a hollowed-out pumpkin.
 The hallmarks of Pepin’s cuisine are simplicity and high-quality ingredients.
 And the fresh-baked 'signature' rolls came with edible labels.

-On Oceania’s Riviera, there are no fewer than nine dining rooms—from the lovely Grand Dining Room to the intimate themed-restaurants including Jacques, Red Ginger, Toscana and the Polo Grill each seating about 80.
+On Oceania’s Riviera, there are no fewer than nine dining rooms—from the lovely Grand Dining Room to the intimate themed-restaurants including Jacques, Red Ginger, Toscana and the Polo Grill, each seating about 80.